 Today is officially my last day of work of 2017, though I will probably continue to write next week, such as the life of the freelance blogger.
-I wanted to leave you with a festive recipe, such as these Kolaczki Biscuits which are traditionally made in Poland for Christmas.
+I wanted to leave you with a festive recipe, the Kolaczki Biscuit, a filled Polish cookie for Christmas and Easter.

 This year I have been so busy with work and writing posts about my travels that I haven’t had much time to bake festive recipes.
 Last Saturday I finally made time to bake something new.
 I asked my husband what he would like me to make and he suggested that I try a Polish recipe.

 We have travelled to Poland several times in the past year and we are both in love with this country.
 We are hoping to live there for a few years to learn more about Polish culture and traditions.
 I don’t know a lot about Polish cuisine, so I searched for Christmas recipes online and I found kolaczki.

 Kolaczki are flaky biscuits, with a dough made of butter and cream cheese and a filling of jam.

 Kolaczki biscuits are traditionally made for Christmas and other holidays in Poland and other eastern European countries.

 This recipe for kolaczki biscuits is straightforward and quick.
 Give it a try, it is always rewarding to create something delicious from scratch.
 The results are worth the efforts and time spent in the kitchen, even on days when all you want to do is sit on the sofa with a mug of hot chocolate and a slice of Panettone!